 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
-We hope you enjoy our site and take a moment to fill out the form for the type of training that interest you.
+We hope you enjoy our site and take a moment to fill out the form that best suits the type of training that interest you.
+If you are having specific problems please fill out the Behavior Form.
 We then will contact you to schedule your appointment.
 We look forward to working with you!

 Carol DePaul, CEO/Head Trainer